 DAPHNE will have a rigorous end-to-end test regime, well in advance of the launch, which will include mission hardware.

+DAPHNE is planned to be a secondary storage system, meaning that NEN will have a primary storage capability prior to DAPHNE.
+A DAPHNE malfunction will not result in a loss of science data from a given overpass.

 DAPHNE is being designed with single fault tolerance in mind and is expected to have higher reliability than Phase 1.
-A redundant path will be built in and controlled automatically virtually eliminating down time for any failure.
-Commercial hardware will be used to allow cost effective sparing.
+A redundant path will be built in and controlled automatically virtually eliminating down time for any single failure.
+Commercial hardware will be used to allow cost effective sparing allowing speedy repairs.

+DAPHNE is a software system running on standard commercial computer hardware.
+The hardware is not specialized and is both replaceable and upgradeable.

 The gateways will be located at multiple NEN ground stations.
 If units at one site fail these other sites offer return link opportunities.
 Legacy hardware offer additional backup capability albeit at lower data rates.